East Bay Neighborhood Guide — Updated 2026

 This is the part of Walnut Creek that surprises newcomers most.
 Despite the polished downtown, the city manages 16 developed city parks plus over 3,000 acres of protected Open Space — a legacy of a 1974 citizen-backed bond measure that bought up the foothills to prevent overdevelopment.

-For the more adventurous, the four Open Space Preserves are the real prize:
+The four Open Space Preserves are the real prize:

 Tucked within these spaces sits Old Borges Ranch, a working 20th-century cattle ranch on the National Register of Historic Places, complete with live farm animals.